Johannes Thiele (chemist)

-Friedrich Karl Johannes Thiele (May 13, 1865 - April 17, 1918) was a German chemist and a prominent professor at several universities, including those in Munich and Strasbourg.
+Friedrich Karl Johannes Thiele (May 13, 1865 - April 17, 1918) was a German chemist and a prominent professor at several universities, including the Ludwig-Maximilians-Universität München and the University of Strasbourg.
 He developed many laboratory techniques related to isolation of organic compounds.
-In 1907 he described a device for the accurate determination of melting points, since named Thiele tube after him.
+In 1907, he described a device for the accurate determination of melting points, since named Thiele tube after him.